schmidtwmark/qnd/presentations/day1.md

 # Extra Challenges

 - Print the greeting 3 times
-- Ask a user for their name and their favorite emoji.
-Print out a greeting with both!
+- Ask a user for their name and their favorite color.
+Print each out 3 times.
 - Print empty lines between each line of output
   - What happens if we pass `""` to `print`?